Code of Community Standards

 - Speech posted online about the College or its community members that cause a significant on-campus disruption.

-The Code of Student Conduct applies to the conduct of guests of students.
-The student host(s) is responsible for ensuring his or her guests comply with the Code of Student Conduct and may be held accountable for the conduct of his or her guests.
+The Code of Community Standards applies to the conduct of guests of students.
+The student host(s) is responsible for ensuring his or her guests comply with the Code of Community Standards and may be held accountable for the conduct of his or her guests.

-Visitors to and guests of the College may seek resolution of violations of the Code of Student Conduct committed against them by members of the College community.
+Visitors to and guests of the College may seek resolution of violations of the Code of Community Standards committed against them by members of the College community.

-There is no time limit on reporting violations of the Code of Student Conduct; however, the longer someone waits to reort an offense, the harder it becomes for the College officials to obtain information and witness statements and to make determinations regarding alleged violations.
+There is no time limit on reporting violations of the Code of Community Standards; however, the longer someone waits to report an offense, the harder it becomes for the College officials to obtain information and witness statements and to make determinations regarding alleged violations.

 Though anonymous complaints are permitted, doing so may limit the College's ability to investigate and respond to a complaint.

-Those who are aware of misconduct are encouraged to report it as quickly as possible to the Office of Public Safety and/or the Office of the Associate Dean of Students.
+Those who are aware of misconduct are encouraged to report it as quickly as possible to the Office of Public Safety and/or the Vice President for Student Life and Dean of Students Office.

-Lycoming College's disciplinary authority applies to students from the time of the offer of admission through graduation.
+Lycoming College's community standards apply to students from the time of the offer of admission through graduation.
 This Code applies to each student, group and organization during the academic year and during periods between terms of actual enrollment, including conduct which occurs before classes begin, after classes end, and when conduct is not discovered until after a degree is awarded.
-Lycoming College reserves the right to revoke its degrees under circumstances tht warrant such action.
+Lycoming College reserves the right to revoke its degrees under circumstances that warrant such action.
+If a student withdraws from the institution prior to an alleged violation of the Code of Community Standards being fully adjudicated, a hold will be placed on the student's account.

 When used in this code:

 - "Advisor" means an individual who has agreed to support the student during an investigative, hearing or appeal process.
-For misconduct allegations within the Code of Student Conduct, other than those that fall under Lycoming College's Sexual Harassment - Sexual Misconduct policy, students have the right to an advisor selected from among currently enrolled Lycoming College students, staff, or faculty members.
-For allegations of misconduct that fall under Lycoming College's Sexual Harassment - Sexual Misconduct policy, both the Complainant and Respondent may select an Advisor of his or her choice from within or outside the College community throughout proceedings."
+For misconduct allegations within the Code of Student Conduct, other than those that fall under Lycoming College's Equal Opportunity, Harassment, and Nondiscrimination Policy, students have the right to an advisor selected from among currently enrolled Lycoming College students, staff, or faculty members.
+For allegations of misconduct that fall under Lycoming College's Equal Opportunity, Harassment, and Nondiscrimination Policy, both the Complainant and Respondent may select an Advisor of his or her choice from within or outside the College community throughout proceedings."
+The Vice President for Student Life and Dean of Students Office maintains a list of faculty and staff who have been trained in the College's standards process.
+Students may request this list from the Vice President for Student Life and Dean of Students by emailing Dr. Dan Miller (email@example.com).
+More information on the specific responsibilities of the Community Standards Process Advisor can be found in the procedures section of this Code, under "Community Standards Board Hearing Student Rights."
+For more information on the role of Advisors for complainants and respondents in cases involving alleged violations of the College's Equal Opportunity, Harassment, and Nondiscrimination Policy, please click here.

 - "Aggressive behavior" is defined as use or threat of physical violence, verbal abuse, threats, intimidation, harassment, coercion or other conduct which threatens or endangers the health, safety, or physical well-being of any person.